- How does the health check function of Server Load Balancer (SLB) work?

 - HTTP health checks detect the health status of applications on backend servers by sending HEAD and GET requests to simulate visits from the browser of a user.

-The TCP health check minimally impacts performance and consumes less resources on the backend ECS instances.
-Choose TCP health checks if the traffic load on the backend ECS instance is large, and choose HTTP health checks if not.
+The TCP health check minimally impacts the performance of backend servers and consumes less server resources.
+Select TCP health check if the traffic load on backend servers is high, and select HTTP health check if not.

 Is there any impact to health checks if the weight of an ECS instance is zero?

-In this situation, SLB will no longer forward traffic to this ECS instance and the health check will indicate abnormal for the Layer-4 listeners, while the health check is normal for Layer-7 listeners.
+If you set the weight of an ECS instance to zero, SLB will no longer forward traffic to this ECS instance and health checks for Layer-4 listeners will indicate abnormal of backend ECS instances (the health check is normal for Layer-7 listeners).

-Setting the weight value to zero is equal to manually removing the ECS instance from Server Load Balancer.
-The weight is set to zero only when restarting, adjusting, or maintaining the ECS instance.
+Setting the weight value to zero is equal to manually removing the ECS instance from SLB.
+Generally, the weight is set to zero only when you restart, adjust, or maintain the ECS instance.